-The Law on Appeals of Individuals and Legal Entities (No. 67 of May 4, 2007) contains legal provisions that establish information channels for citizens to submit their complaints, requests and grievances.
+The Law on the procedure for considering the citizens' appeals (No. 67 of May 4, 2007) contains legal provisions that establish information channels for citizens to submit their complaints, requests and grievances.
 Article 8 of the Law establishes the time frame for consideration of complaints, which are 14 working days from the date of receipt, which do not require additional study and research, and 30 calendar days for appeals, which require additional study.

-2.2.
+4.2.
 Brief overview of legislation: occupational health and safety (OHS)